- Search The Registry

 - My Account

-Paul Winfield, an African American actor, was born on this date in 1941.
+Paul Winfield, a Black actor, was born on this date in 1941.

 Before this, Winfield played the boyfriend of Diahann Carroll in her situation comedy, "Julia."
 In 1972, he was nominated for an Academy Award for his role of the father in Martin Ritt's "Sounder."
 His title role in the miniseries "King" in 1978 won an Emmy nomination for best actor.
 His character of a college chancellor willing to sing Negro spirituals to get donations for his school in "Roots: The Next Generation" in 1979 received an Emmy nomination for best supporting actor.
 His many television roles included "The Charmings" in 1987.
 He also won an Emmy in 1995 for his guest appearance in "Picket Fences."